When Will Disneyland Resume Magic Key Annual Pass Sales in 2023?

-“When will new Annual Pass sales resume at Disneyland?” and “will Magic Keys be available again?” are common reader questions.
+“When will new Annual Pass sales resume at Disneyland?” and “will Magic Keys be available again in 2023?” are common reader questions.
 Many locals are eager to purchase passes, having waited too long to buy last year before sales were paused, forgetting to renew, etc. We’ll share the company’s official position and speculate as to when APs will return.
-(Updated November 16, 2022.)
+(Updated January 3, 2023.)

 Let’s start with basic background to bring you up to speed.
 During the closure, Disneyland ended the AP program and cancelled all outstanding passes.
 When Disneyland and Disney California Adventure reopened, Annual Passes remained unavailable through the summer, but unprecedented ticket deals were offered for California residents.
 Corporate leadership began teasing a new “membership program” coming soon.